-Population: 16.3 million
+Population: 16.9 million

-Percentage of population living below the international poverty line: 9.3%
+Percentage of population living below the international poverty line: 8.7%

 Number of working equines: 228,000

-Sources: World Bank 2015, World Bank 2010, Ministry of Statistics 2003
+Sources: World Bank 2017 and World Bank 2014

 Guatemala is one of Latin America’s most populated countries and has one of the highest levels of inequality in the region.
-Much of the working equine population is used for transporting agricultural products such as corn, beans and wood and for carrying water from wells to homes.
+Much of the estimated 228,000 working equine population is used for transporting agricultural products such as corn, beans and wood and for carrying water from wells to homes.
 These equines are affected by a range of welfare issues from poor body condition and tick infestation to lameness and spinal pain.

-How Brooke is working in Guatemala
+how Brooke is working in guatemala

 ESAP is currently: